admin-cf-1/cardano-coin-selection/information/specification.md

 standard set of results.

-This section defines the standard parameters accepted by coin selection algorithms used in Cardano Wallet, the standard results returned, and the standard set of error conditions that may occur.
+This section defines the standard parameters accepted by coin selection algorithms used in Cardano Wallet, the standard results returned, as well as the set of error conditions that may occur.

 In this section, the terms _coin selection algorithm_ and _coin selection function_ will be used interchangeably.